SiminaB/Mentoring/Omics_exploratory_analysis_checklist.md

 Note that I tend to spend maybe 90% of total analysis time doing this kind of EDA and don't usually start doing much modeling until I do at least an initial first pass of EDA and discuss results with the rest of the team and/or investigators who generated the data/provided the samples.
 See also [Hadley Wickham's diagram](http://r4ds.had.co.nz/diagrams/data-science.png) representing the data analytic process.

-### General tip
+### General tips
+* Science tip: Make sure you understand the study design.
+Sometimes things aren't totally clear until after the EDA though.
+Are there biological replicates, technical replicates, or both?
+What does "biological replicate" even mean?
+(Same person, different part of the tumor, but same date?
+Same person, different time?
+Same person, one measurement before treatment and one measurement after treatment?)
-* If using R, always make sure you include NAs (for example, in the table function, this not the default - have to specify 'useNA = "ifany"')
+* Technical tip: If using R, always make sure you include NAs (for example, in the table function, this not the default - have to specify 'useNA = "ifany"')

 ### Specific steps
 * Check the number of samples, tabulate by all possible variables (such as case/control, disease type, sex, study site etc) - make sure there are no